binamra-linux/myPersonalblog/README.md

 # myPersonalblog

-You have install all the required module
+You have to install all the required module

 npm install